News 2021

 Greenland chooses new government in protest against controversial mining

 Greenland’s natural resource fairytale must not come at the expense of Greenlanders’ health, welfare and job opportunities.
-That was the clear signal from voters as they went to the polls to chose a new government on 6 April 2021.
-The opposition Inuit Ataqatigiit (IA) were the clear winners.
+That was the clear signal from voters as they went to the polls to on 6 April 2021 and got a new coalition government.

 Disability in the workplace: More than new technology is needed